Josepheraz17/Josepheraz17/README.md

 - 👋 Hi, I’m @Josepheraz17
 - 👀 I’m interested in everything Web Development
-- 🌱 I’m currently a web designer with some really toiled out months on my plate
+- 🌱 I’m currently an upcoming Web designer with a thing for graphics
 - 💞️ I’m looking to get jobs and learn more on this awesome platform
 - 📫 How to reach me josephoyakhire17@gmail.com